Sept. 30, 2025 - Freedomain Radio - Stefan Molyneux

 Correct.

-And so they saw throughout their entire psychosocial sexual development uh and all of that, they saw you cuck into your mom.
+And so they saw throughout their entire psychosocial sexual development and all of that, they saw you cuck into your mom.

-Sorry, to put it so bluntly, but they saw you deferring to your mom, doing everything for your mom, having no needs of your own.
+Sorry, to put it so bluntly, but they saw you deferring to your mom, doing everything for your mom, having no needs of your own, only saying her name, not yours, as you did with Tom in the dream.

-Right, because you've got a son at the beginning of the dream and you completely ignore him.
+Because you've got a son at the beginning of the dream and you completely ignore him.

-What did I teach my sons about female power if I took care of the woman who beat me and who married a man who beat me and who applauded him beating me, and who insulted my children and had favorites and played favorites?
+So in my view, right, you know, one thing to look back on is to say, What did I teach my sons about female power if I took care of the woman who beat me and who married a man who beat me and who applauded him beating me and who insulted my children and had favorites and

-And I just surrendered half their childhoods to take care of this woman without having a single fucking need of my own.
+played favorites, and I just surrendered half their childhoods to take care of this woman without having a single fucking need of my own.

-Not even the need to be honest.
+Not even the need, to be honest.

 I self-erased in order to serve the manipulative pitiful feminine.